Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-This condition affects up to half of the population, running families and appearing most obviously in adolescence, with improvement usually in adulthood.
-It is completely harmless, but people become concerned with the appearance.
+This condition affects up to half of the population, running in families and appearing most prominently in adolescence, with improvement usually in adulthood.
+It is completely harmless, but people become concerned with its appearance.

 Is it contagious?

-Although there is no guaranteed way to get rid of chicken skin, symptoms can be helped with a suitable skincare routine and other measures such as a healthy diet.
+Although there is no guaranteed way to get rid of chicken skin, it can be treated with a suitable skincare routine and other measures such as a healthy diet.
 Mild symptoms can be considerably improved by regularly moisturising the skin, and the condition may clear up naturally.
+Most people also find it gets better in the summer.

 CeraVe SA Smoothing Cream aims to gently exfoliate the skin with salicylic acid, and contains 10% urea to smooth dry rough and bumpy skin.
 This can be used in combination with the smoothing cleanser for the best results.